|

 Walk 67 Dulverton

-steps at Beer Cottages just west of Streamcombe have now been repaired.
-The approach to the bridge can still be quite
+at Beer Cottages just west of Streamcombe have now been repaired.
+The approach to the bridge can still be

 charges April 2023 All-day parking